-The Occupational Endorsement Certificate (OEC) in Culinary Arts prepares students for entry-level positions in the rapidly expanding and varied foodservice within the hospitality and tourism industry.
+The Occupational Endorsement Certificate (OEC) in Culinary Arts prepares students for entry-level positions in the rapidly expanding and varied foodservice, hospitality, and tourism industries.
 Graduates can quickly advance in career opportunities because of their formal training and education.
 Career possibilities available to graduates of the culinary arts program include positions in restaurants, clubs, bakeries, hotels, and institutions.

-The courses for this OEC are accredited by the American Culinary Federation Education Foundation's Accrediting Commission.
-The 18 credits can be applied to the Associate of Applied Science in Culinary Arts.
+Some courses for this OEC are accredited by the American Culinary Federation Education Foundation's Accrediting Commission.
+Credits applied to this OEC can be applied to the Associate of Applied Science (AAS) in Culinary Arts.

 - Complete the Admission Requirements for Occupational Endorsement Certificate Programs.